East End Women's Museum: History

 The suffragette movement was strong in the area.
 When Sylvia Pankhurst and her followers were expelled from the Women's Social and Political Union in 1912, they set up the East London Federation of Suffragettes.
-The last surviging suffragette, Annie Clara Huggett, lived locally and has a women's centre in Dagenham named after her.
+The last surviving suffragette, Annie Clara Huggett, lived locally and has a women's centre in Dagenham named after her.

-Past Projects and Activities
+Past projects and activities

 As a virtual, pop-up museum, the EEWM seeks to engage local communities through temporary exhibitions, workshops, talks and events, different research, online learning and touring around East London.
 Its pop-up exhibitions have been all over East London: